 Leave will not be granted, except in the most truly exceptional circumstances, to enable an individual to decide whether to accept a permanent post elsewhere.

 It is recognised that some offers are made to individuals at short notice.
 Given the fact that all members of the academic staff have clear obligations to the University and to their college under the terms of their contracts, no such offer should be accepted without the support of the college and the department/faculty and the explicit approval of the divisional board.
-It is essential, therefore, that any prospect of such an offer is discussed, in confidence, with the college and with the divisional registrar or faculty board secretary at the earliest opportunity so as to avoid delays, and the possibility of refusal, if a firm offer is then made at very short notice.
+It is essential, therefore, that any prospect of such an offer is discussed, in confidence, with the college and with the Divisional Registrar or Head of Administration and Finance (or equivalent) at the earliest opportunity so as to avoid delays, and the possibility of refusal, if a firm offer is then made at very short notice.

-All applications for special unpaid leave should be made to the divisional registrar, faculty board secretary or other officer as notified locally, who will also be able to advise on the likelihood of success of any application on the university side; the college's consent in appropriate cases must be obtained before an application is put to the divisional board.
+All applications for special unpaid leave should be made to the Divisional Registrar, Head of Administration and Finance (or equivalent) or other officer as notified locally, who will also be able to advise on the likelihood of success of any application on the university side; the college's consent in appropriate cases must be obtained before an application is put to the divisional board.

 Back to top